Today's Quote “There is no security on this earth; there is only opportunity.” |

 6.

-7. A packet of like or similar items bound together: a book of matches.
+of like or similar items bound together: a

 v. booked, book·ing, books